- For a general overview read the High Performance MySQL book and/or the MySQL Performance Blog, especially the InnoDB performance basics article.

 echo "OPTIMIZE TABLE accesslog,cache,comments,node,users,watchdog;FLUSH TABLES;" |mysql -u user -ppasswd

-If you have complete control of the datbase server you can use:
+If you have complete control of the database server you can use:

 mysqlcheck -o -A -p